Maji de Watashi ni Koi Shinasai!: Anime

 An anime television series adaptation was announced on January 18, 2011.
 The series was animated by Lerche, directed by Keitaro Motonaga, and the scripts are by Katsuhiko Takayama.
 The anime aired on AT-X from October 1 to December 18, 2011.
 Sentai Filmworks licensed the series in North America.
-The series was simulcasted through the Anime Network as well as being streamed on Hulu, then released on home video in 2012. the anime has one opening theme and ending theme.
+The series was simulcasted through the Anime Network as well as being streamed on Hulu, then released on home video via Section23 Films in 2012. the anime has one opening theme and ending theme.
 The opening theme is 'U-n-d-e-r-STANDING' by SV TRIBE, while the ending theme is 'Kimi no Maji o Chōdai'.

 Reception

 Maji de Watashi ni Koi Shinasai! topped the Getchu Annual Sales Ranking for PC games in 2009, and was ranked highly by user votes, coming in 2nd place overall, 9th in System, 10th in Music, and 6th in Movie (referring to the opening and ending animations) among games from that year.